-The Optimization part of this is made up of all of the little details that go into making sure that the Apple Lovers website will be visible to the people who are searching for it.
-Those little details are comprised up of keywording, meta descriptions, title tags, and even post length.
-These all help, or harm, how a website appears in a search engine.
+So how can your site “rank” on a search engine?
+That’s where “Optimization” comes in.
+This part of SEO is made up of all of the little details that go into making sure that the Apple Lovers website I mentioned before will be visible to the people who are searching for it.
+These little details can be key-wording, meta descriptions, title tags, and post length, to name a few.
+These small details can all help, or harm, how a website appears in a search engine.

-With proper SEO in place, search engines will be able to deduct that your site is more relevant to certain searches.
+With proper SEO in place, search engines will be able to deduct that your site is more relevant to certain searches than others.
 Having a higher relevance leads to being more visible which leads to more users on your site.
+This is called organic traffic, and is great for your site’s growth.
 Think of it as an ongoing cycle.
-Each part needs to flow into the next for it to work.
+Each part needs to flow into the next for it to work!

-Once you understand that SEO is an important lifeblood to a website you’ll begin to know how to incorporate it into not only your content but also your branding.
-Doing this will not only rank you higher above competitors but it will also establish you more for users.
-The consistency will bring loyalty.
+Once you understand that SEO is an important lifeblood to a website you’ll begin to know how to incorporate it into not only your content, but also your branding.
+Doing this will not only rank you higher above competitors but it will also establish your brand more for users.
+The consistency will bring trust, and with trust comes loyalty.